-The impact of these proposed rules will be directly correlated to the size of the new build structure, or renovation, a small business chooses to design.
-The larger the square footage of the new building structure or renovation, the higher the material costs and other associate expenses will incur.
-The proposed changes to the rules have a disproportionate impact on small businesses engaged in residential construction in the three different climate zones defined in the IBC, with each climate zone having its own unique building requirements (installation) effect cost because of their size or geographical location.
+The impact of these proposed rules will be directly correlated to the size of the existing structure, or renovation, a small business chooses to design.
+The larger the square footage of the existing structure or renovation, the higher the material costs and other associate expenses will incur.
+The proposed changes to the rules have a disproportionate impact on small businesses engaged in existing structure construction in the three different climate zones defined in the IEBC, with each climate zone having its own unique existing structure requirements (installation) effect cost because of their size or geographical location.
 Small businesses located in climate zone 5 (southern lower peninsula) will have lower compliance costs than small businesses located in climate zone 7 (upper peninsula) due to the environmental differences in the climate zones.